mitradranirban/rangeen/documentation/Rangeen design steps.md

 Adjust color and gradient, copy and paste to all glyphs, or adjust individually in each glyph

 Save font

 ### Step 11
-using round tripping through ttx tool, remove SVG tables from CBDT and CPAL/COLR fonts
+using round tripping through ttx tool, remove SVG tables from CBDT and CPAL/COLR fonts.

 ### Step 12
 Compress font to woff2 format for use as web font

+### Step 13
+Create Variable Color Font by

+A) forming 3 sets of color font with variable position of shadow and flare layer by triplicating above process.

+B)converting fonts to ufo format.

+C) Create a Designspace file with two custom variable axes, Shadow(SHDW) and Flare(FLAR).

+D) Create Variable font using fontmake and convert it to ttx xml.

+E) Add COLR(v0) and CPAL tables from static font to variable ttx and regenerate variable COLR font.